wesJchen/sdet-coding-challenge/README.md

   $ pipenv sync
 ```

-Alternatively, a requirements.txt file is provided in the project directory for installing needed dependencies:
+Alternatively, if you do not prefer to use a virtual environment, a `requirements.txt` file is provided in the project directory for installing required dependencies:
 ```
   $ pip3 install -r requirements.txt
 ```

-Now, run the following commands in the command line to execute script and process the solution:
+Now, you are ready to execute the script and process the solution.
+Run the following commands based on your operating system:

 ```
 ## Windows: